 - Kibble Dog Food

-PRO TIP: Dog treats come in different flavors and can sometimes offer other benefits like removing plaque buildup on your dog's teeth or providing much needed vitamin supplements.
+Dog treats come in different flavors and sometimes offer other benefits like removing plaque buildup on your dog's teeth or providing much-needed vitamin supplements.

 The right dog training supplies will make the training process a lot easier and more effective.
 But they work best when you know how to make the most out of them.

-So be sure to do plenty of research on how to incorporate each of these dog training accessories into your training method.
+So be sure to do plenty of research on incorporating each of these dog training accessories into your training method.

-There are some great resources online to help you find and use the right method based on your dog’s personality and needs.
+There are some great online resources to help you find and use the correct method based on your dog’s personality and needs.